 The Youth Council is a research and advisory board composed of students dedicated to the improvement and development of Discovery Center with innovative ideas geared towards the exploration and education of all age groups with a fun, entertaining, hands-on experience for the betterment of the community.
 Our goal is to gather data from students in 6th-12th grade.
-The information is aggregated and an end of the year assessment is presented to the Discovery Center Board of Directors.
-The Youth Council does not set policies, but does offers recommendations based on findings, and presents those recommendations to the Discovery Center Board of Directors, while also learning and growing themselves through their involvement.
+The Youth Council does not set policies, but does offer recommendations based on findings, and presents those recommendations to the Discovery Center Board of Directors, while also learning and growing themselves through their involvement.

 About Youth Council

 The Youth Council was started in 2013 with a goal of expanding the Discovery Center’s programs, exhibits, and outreach opportunities and to better engage teens and tweens in the community.
 After completing extensive evaluations of the Discovery Center and analyzing the feedback, the Youth Council began making recommendations to the Board of Directors that centered on visitor-driven updates to exhibits and allowed for the development of a dedicated space for older youth.

 Benefits of joining

 In addition to making a difference at the Discovery Center and within the community, Youth Council members will be introduced to practical business skill sets and practices throughout their service.
 Students will gain public speaking skills and career development opportunities to help them with their next steps and personal goals, as they earn volunteer hours at the Discovery Center.

 What do I need to join?

 In order to communicate regarding meetings, progress on projects, and volunteer opportunities, both youth and parents will receive direct communications from Discovery Center.